 Students are eligible for English Learner programs and services if:

-When a student is first identified as an English Learner, the state requires that parents are notified of English Learner services available to the student.
 Districts and charter schools that receive Title III funding from the federal government are required to notify parents every year that their child receives English Learner services.
-All parents have the option of declining English Learner services.
+All parents have the option of declining English Learner programs.